sarisabban/RamaNet/README.md

 `python3 Database.py`

-This script will result in 1 file:
+This script will result in one file:

 * dataPSC.csv